Nathan Phillips (politician)

-Early life
+Early and personal life

-Born in Brockville, Ontario, the son of Jacob Phillips and Mary (nee Rosenbloom), he was educated in public and high schools in Cornwall, Ontario.
+Nathan Phillips was born in Brockville, Ontario, on 7 November 1892, the son of Jacob Phillips and Mary (nee Rosenbloom).
+He was educated in public and high schools in Cornwall, Ontario.
 In 1908, he articled with the Cornwall lawyer, Robert Smith, who later would be named to the Supreme Court of Canada.
 He graduated from Osgoode Hall Law School in 1913, but at 20-years-old, he was too young to be called to the bar.
 He was called to the Ontario Bar in 1914 when he attained the age of majority, at age 21.
 He practised law in Toronto and was appointed a King's Counsel in 1929, and was thought to be the youngest person in the British Empire at the time to have that honour.

 He married Esther Lyons (1893–1983) on 7 March 1917.
 They had three children: Lewis; Madeline; and Howard.
-On Mother's Day, 12 May 1929, a motorist struck and killed Lewis while he was posting a letter in a mailbox for his father near their Lauder Avenue home.
+On Mother's Day, 12 May 1929, a motorist struck and killed Lewis Phillips while he was posting a letter in a mailbox for his father near their Lauder Avenue home.
 The funeral was the next day, as is Jewish custom, but was held at the family's 26 Lauder Avenue home for immediate family members only.
 In 1949, Howard along with Nathan, became the first-ever son and father duo to sit as alderman at the same time on the City of Toronto council.
 Howard represented Ward 3, while Nathan represented Ward 4.

+In life after politics, he practised law with his son's law firm and went on extended foreign vacations with his wife.
+He had a major heart attack in 1973.
+His health deteriorated after that, and Phillips succumbed to another heart attack on 7 January 1976.
+A large funeral was held at Holy Blossom Temple attended by many then current and former politicians and dignitaries.